lingliw/panTool/padocTool/input/articles/app-service-web/app-service-app-service-environment-securely-connecting-to-backend-resources.md

 ![Network Access Control List Example][NetworkAccessControlListExample]

-Any applications running in Azure Websites Environment in the same virtual network as the SQL Server will be able to connect to the SQL Server instance using the **VNet internal** IP address for the SQL Server virtual machine.
+Any applications running in App Service Environment in the same virtual network as the SQL Server will be able to connect to the SQL Server instance using the **VNet internal** IP address for the SQL Server virtual machine.

 The example connection string below references the SQL Server using its private IP address.